Azure/azure-powershell/src/Resources/Resources/help/Get-AzDeploymentScriptLog.md

 ```

 The first command gets a deployment script with the name MyDeploymentScript in resource group DS-TestRG.
-The second command gets the logs of given deployment script.
+The second command gets the log of given deployment script.

 ## PARAMETERS